frasoliani98/frasoliani98/README.md

 - Master thesis title "Co-expression of calcium (ICaL) and hERG potassium (IKr) channels could reduce the incidence of EADs in a single cardiomyocite cell"

-- 👀 I’m interested in COMPUTATIONAL CARDIOLOGY, ELECTROPHySIOLOGY, BIOMEDICAL ENGINEERING
+- 👀 I’m interested in COMPUTATIONAL CARDIOLOGY, ELECTROPHYSIOLOGY, BIOMEDICAL ENGINEERING

 - 🌱 I’m currently learning Python and Latex.
 I have 5 years experience on MATLAB